th-1982/general-quiz-game/README.md

 A feature that allows returning users to save their scores still needs to be added and could be implemented in the future to enhance users' experience.
 The Challenge Mode will be added, where the user will ask questions for other users.
 I will also add Timer for the quiz that will automatically run out.

+## Bugs & Fixes

+1. I Encountered a bug where on the play again page After selecting an option and starting again, the values of the previous scores and answers were still there.

+* Reset all data when a user presses yes or no to play again

+2. I Encountered bug the form would not prevent default event from occurring :

+* Remove the form entirely and use the button to click

+3. I Encountered a bug where when the users do not input their name, the following section would still show

+* Added a required attribute to the HTML

+4. I Encountered a bug where the first question always showed even when go to next.

+* Replace the innerText of the section with the next question.

 ## Deployment & Development

 The website was deployed using GitHub Pages by following these steps: